10 Things to Know About Bristol and Aubrey Marunde

 Since their first meeting at a UFC fight in 2009, Bristol and Aubrey Marunde have fallen in love (on the first date!), raised two adorable boys and used their combined brains and brawn to build a flipping empire in Las Vegas, one of the fastest-paced real estate markets in the country.
-Aubrey, a real estate mogul from an early age, finds the projects and envisions their potential, and Bristol, a mixed martial arts champ and contracting guru, brings those visions to life.
+Aubrey, a real estate mogul from an early age, finds the projects and envisions their potential, and Bristol, a mixed martial arts champ and all-around-handyman, brings those visions to life.

 In the all-new HGTV series Flip or Flop Vegas, the Marundes work smart and work quickly to turn neglected properties into paradises of a Vegas caliber.
 Think: pools, sparkling kitchens and comfy-cozy bedroom oases.
 Here are a few fun facts you might not have known about the Marundes.

 As we’ll see in Flip or Flop Vegas, finding friendly creatures at the flips is fairly common (and a source of genuine joy for Bristol).
 “Bristol is always bringing something home for the kids from job sites,” Aubrey said.
 “Last week it was a huge lizard in a drywall bucket he found, and before that, a baby bunny.”